lordmilko/dots/README.md

 ## Installation

-1. <how to install all necessary packages>
+1. TODO: how to install all necessary packages
-2. rm -rf ~/.* # warning! this will delete everything in ~
+2. rm -rf ~/.* && rm -rf ~/* # warning! this will delete everything in ~
 3. git clone https://github.com/lordmilko/dots ~/
 4. Run **wm_launcher**